-Lidar simulation is a direct application of lidar equation to practical problems.

-Our first step demonstrated in this lecture is to estimate the expected lidar returns from lidar parameter, transmittance through medium, physical interaction, etc. More functions of lidar simulation will be discussed in later lectures.

-□ The major difficulty in upper atmosphere lidar is the tiny collection efficiency (10-12) caused by the long range $(A/R^2) \Rightarrow$ weak signals.

-Receiver efficiency is another important factor that must be given careful considerations.
+- ☐ Lidar simulation is a direct application of lidar equation to practical problems. - ☐ Our first step demonstrated in this lecture is an envelope estimate of the expected lidar returns from lidar parameters, transmittance through medium, physical interactions, etc. More functions of lidar simulation will be discussed in later lectures. - ☐ The major difficulty in upper atmosphere lidar is the tiny collection efficiency ( $10^{-12}$ ) caused by the long range ( $A/R^2$ ) $\Rightarrow$ weak signals. - ☐ Receiver efficiency is another important factor that must be given careful considerations.

-HWK Project #1 Assignment - Estimate of lidar returns Due on Friday, September 19, 2008
+HWK Project #1 Assignment - Estimate of lidar returns

+Due on Monday, February 14, 2011